pingidentity/pingidentity-devops-getting-started/11-docker-compose/03-full-stack/README.md

 Please refer to the [Docker Compose Overview](./) for details on how to start, stop, cleanup stacks.

-To start the stack, from this directory run:
+To start the stack, from the directory this file is in run:

 `docker-compose up -d`